delta-io/connectors/flink/README.md

 }
 ```

+## Delta Source

+### Modes
+Delta Source can work in one of two modes:
+- `bounded` - suitable for batch jobs, where we want to read content of Delta table for specific Snapshot version only.
+- `continuous` - suitable for streaming jobs, where we want to read content of Delta table for specific snapshot version and continuously check Delta table for new changes and versions.

+The `DeltaSource` class provides factory methods to create sources for both modes.
+Please see [documentation](https://delta-io.github.io/connectors/latest/delta-flink/api/java/index.html) and examples for details.

+#### Table schema discovery
+Flink Delta source connector will use Delta table log to discover columns and their types.
+If user did not specify any columns in source definition, all columns from underlying Delta table will be read.
+If user specified a collection of column names, using Delta source builder method, then only those columns will be read from underlying Delta table.
+In both cases, Source connector will discover what are the Delta types for every column and will convert them to corresponding Flink types.

+#### Partition column discovery
+Flink Delta source connector will use Delta table log to determine which columns are partition columns.
+No additional actions are needed from user end.

+### Examples

-#### 3. Source creation for Delta table, to read all columns in bounded mode.
+#### 1. Source creation for Delta table, to read all columns in bounded mode.
 Suitable for batch jobs.
 This example loads the latest table version.

 ```java
 import org.apache.flink.api.common.eventtime.WatermarkStrategy;
 import org.apache.flink.core.fs.Path;